KoalaHealth/baby-black-box-blog/_posts/parents/2023-07-28-to-dog-or-not.md

 excerpt: 'Dogs can be wonderful for children, but they need your love, energy, and time, too.'
 ---

 My husband and I are dog-people.
 We had dogs for as long as we can remember.
 We always wanted our children to have their own "fuzzy, lovable partners in crime."
 It's a recurring conversation in our family that recently came up again.
 Here is our current list of pros and cons:

-We are considering many breeds but many share some requirements/specific needs :
+We are considering many "working dog" breeds but many share some requirements/specific needs :

-- They need room to get there unless energy out.
-They must be exercised/run.
+- They need room to get their energy out.
+- They must be exercised/run.
-- They are very smart, so must be worked.
+- They are very smart, so they need special attention and stimulation.
-- Very dominant dog, so a strong alpha is required or they will think they are the alpha, which also makes them fiercely loyal.
+- Very dominant dog, so a strong alpha is required.
+Otherwise, they will think they are the alpha, which can be a risk for bites.
-- Must be regularly socialized, as they are very protective.
+- Must be regularly socialized, so their naturally protective instincts don't see other humans and dogs as threats.

 **Pro:**
 - Great for the kids' health/immune system, it lessens the chance they will be allergic later in life.